The Needs of Future Ready Students

 As drones become cheaper and technology continues to improve, the possibilities for different kinds of work in the drone industry have grown rapidly, and there is now a strong job market for certified drone pilots.

 High school students ages 16 and up can actually become FAA certified to fly drones commercially, providing them with a solid possible career path, and a way to start working in a STEM-related field before graduation.
-There are even drone STEM scholarships available that provide high school students with free support to help them prepare for the FAA's exam to become commercially certiifed.
+There are even drone STEM scholarships available from places like Drone Pilot Ground School, which provide high school students with free support to help them prepare for the FAA's exam to become commercially certiifed.

 These days, the possible applications for STEM subjects in the real world seem to be endless.